 - Integrated for action: a great decision without implementation is useless.

-If you apply those within your organization, from Talent Decisions (like we do at Checkster) to any other decisions, you will create a Collective Intelligent organization!
+If you apply those within your organization, from Talent Decisions (like we do at Checkster with our reference checking service) to any other decisions, you will create a Collective Intelligent organization!

 More on Collective Intelligence principles here.